jackblun/metricsinstata/index.md

 The course is designed for advanced undergraduates and graduate students with some background in Statistics / Econometrics.
 No coding experience is required.
 All datasets used are publicly available, so I would suggest running through each section, copying and running the code for yourself.

-The course is divided into 6 guided tutorials.
+The course is divided into 6 guided tutorials, which are best done in sequence.
 Click on each section below to access the tutorial.

 1. [Introduction to Stata and Randomized experiments](part1.html)
 2. [Regression](part2.html)